wellyshen/react-cool-starter/README.md

 ## To Do...

-There're some features (updates) which will be included in this starter in the near future:
+There's a features (updates) which will be included in this starter in the near future:

-- [ ] Using [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard) for better DX.
-Now it not fully support webpack v4 yet.
 - [ ] Code splitting for reducers.